Max-DoDo/The-World-Conquest/CHANGLOG.md

 * A constant class for storage the static value.
 * A 3D project for dice.
 * A series of button UI.
-* User avatar UI
+* User avatar UI elements have been added.
-* number from 0 to 9 UI.
+* UI elements displaying numbers from 0 to 9 have been implemented.

 ### Changed